- 1. Feel Passionate, Act Passionate

-The market is, of course, competitive.
 Too many students and young graduates apply blindly to any job offer going.

 Before you apply to a job, take a moment to consider your priorities, and make sure you know what you want most.
+That will be your touchstone as you make your way through the interview process.

-TIP 1: Feel Passionate, Act Passionate
+1. Feel Passionate, Act Passionate

-According to the Roman philosopher Seneca,
+According to the Roman philosopher Seneca:

 “If one does not know to which port one is sailing, no wind is favorable.”